Shekyena Marcelle-Brown

 R v AB [2023] Reading Crown Court

-Secured a suspended sentence for client who pleaded guilty to a joint enterprise burglary, which involved the client climbing through the complainant’s window at night and threatening him with a knife before stealing money.
-Persuaded the court not to impose immediate custody by highlighting the significant rehabilitative steps taken by the client to address his long history of drug related offending, including abstinence for three years and being described as the “only true success story” by a drugs and alcohol support service.
+Secured a suspended sentence for a client who pleaded guilty to a joint enterprise burglary, which involved the client climbing through the complainant’s window at night and threatening him with a knife before stealing money.
+Persuaded the court not to impose immediate custody by highlighting the significant rehabilitative steps taken to address a long history of drug related offending, including being described as the “only true success story” by a drugs and alcohol support service.
 The Judge in her reasons described this as an “exceptional case”.

 R v DS [2023] Peterborough Crown Court